What are UNIX® and Unix?

 — Microsoft advertisement (2003)

-Unix is one of the oldest OS, originally written (coded) in assembler in 1969 by Dennis Ritchie and Ken Thompson at Bell Labs.
+Unix is one of the oldest operating systems, originally coded in assembler in 1969 by Dennis Ritchie and Ken Thompson at Bell Labs.

-In 1972, Unix was written (coded) again in C (its native language) for portability.
+In 1972, Unix was coded again in C (its native language) for portability.
 Unix is the most portable and reliable OS.

 By the way, UNIX® is not the same as Unix.
 UNIX® (in upper case letters and often presented with the copyright symbol) is a trademark while Unix (in proper case, proper name) is a philosophy and an IEEE standard — Portable Operating System Interface (POSIX).

 Several vendors have registered versions of UNIX®.
 They are Tru64 Unix, IBM AIX, UnixWare, IRIX and Sun Solaris.

-There are also several clones such BSD and Linux.
+There are also several clones such Linux.
 This means that these are not UNIX®.
-They are UNIX® clones, but nonetheless they are considered Unix.
+They UNIX® clones, but nonetheless they are considered Unix.
 If you are confused, you are not alone.

 For those who work with Windows and do not want to handle a separate OS installation, Cygwin is handy with its Unix-like (Linux-like) environment.